GLOBAL CHANGE, COMMUNITIES, AND FAMILIES IN THAILAND

 Download the Writing Journal PDF

 - Online Blog: The online blog writing is a first person narrative that is aware that others will be reading.
 A blog posts retains the feeling of a writing journal, but is shaped for an audience, meaning that you should revise it so that it begins in one place and evolves to another.
 It should be free of spelling and factual errors, and revised for vivid, specific prose.

-• Students will post one blog prior to departure.
+• You will post one blog prior to departure.

 • Note: A blog entry should be at least four solid paragraphs.

 - Group Topic Blog Project: This project will be based on your group’s pre-departure research that is expanded/enhanced through your experiences in Thailand.
-You will become familiar with topics and themes while you shop at the food market, interact with students and teachers at a school, meet and learn from elders, stay with families and explore their village in Mae Kampong, learn from elders in a Hmong Village and visit other Hill Tribes’ villages, see the Golden Triangle, visit the Hall of Opium, cross the Mekong River to Laos, and visit with community members, guides, van drivers, hotel staff and students.
+You will become familiar with topics and themes while you shop at the food market, interact with students and teachers at a school, meet and learn from elders, learn from elders in a Hmong Village and visit other Hill Tribes’ villages, boat on the Mekong River, take a day trip to Laos, and visit with community members, guides, van drivers, hotel staff and students.

-In small groups of four, you will focus on one of the following five topics:
+In small groups of four, you will focus on one of the following four topics:

 – Human Trafficking